Inferior Cerebral Veins Tumors

 Causes of Inferior Cerebral Veins Tumors:

-4. Viral infections: Infections such as cytomegalovirus (CMV) or Epstein-Barr virus (EBV) may play a role in tumor development.
+4. infections: Infections such as cytomegalovirus (CMV) or Epstein-Barr virus (EBV) may play a role in tumor development.

 5. Hormonal factors: Imbalances in hormone levels may influence tumor growth.